asuncionjc/Latex_Documents_with_R_and_Python/README.md

 ## Previous requirements

-To write documents using LaTeX, it is obviously necessary to have the tools to do it.
-Although the installation of LaTeX exceeds the goals of this repo, [here](https://www.latex-tutorial.com/installation/) you can find how to do it.
+To write documents using LaTeX and execute chunks of R and Python code, it is obviously necessary to have the tools to do it.
+Although the installation of LaTeX, R and Python exceeds the goals of this repo, I suggest you some references to download and install them.
+Particularly, [here](https://www.latex-tutorial.com/installation/) you can find how to install Latex.
+Regarding R, [this page](https://www.r-project.org/) is recommended for the programme and [this one](https://www.rstudio.com/) to get the well known IDE, RStudio.
+Finally, downloading the IDE Pycharm [here](https://www.jetbrains.com/pycharm/), you will get also a version of Python.